Published: January, 2018

 Bath

 For those who have time to travel further afield, take an overnight trip to Bath.
 You can take a train direct from Paddington to Bath in under two hours.
 Stay at Babington House (part of the Soho house group).
-It is one of my absolute all time favorite hotels set in the beautiful bath countryside.
+It is one of my absolute all time favorite hotels set in the beautiful Bath countryside.
 The spa is out of this world and sells Cowshed products (knackered cow) is my personal favorite.
 Travel into central Bath to see the natural Roman hot springs, don’t miss taking a walk in the countryside around the hotel and grab a bottle of rose while you play croquet on the lawn.
 You will fall in love instantly and never want to go home.

 Pubs, Pubs & More Pubs!